uzairmukadam/SheetQL/README.md

 You can now type your SQL queries directly into the terminal.
 * **End with a Semicolon**: Every SQL query must end with a semicolon (`;`).
-* **Column Names**: If a column name contains spaces, you **must** wrap it in double quotes (e.g., `"Award Amount"`).
+* **Column Names**: If a column name contains spaces, you **must** wrap it in double quotes (e.g., `"Total Amount"`).

 ### Step 4: Use Meta-Commands

 Instead of a SQL query, you can type special commands (starting with a dot):

 * `.help`: Displays a list of all available commands.
+* `.tables`: Displays a list all available tables.
 * `.load`: Opens the file selection dialog to add more files to the current session.
 * `.rename <old_name> <new_name>`: Renames a table (view).
+* `.export`: Exports all the staged results to an Excel file.
 * `.exit` or `.quit`: Exits the application and proceeds to the final save step.

 ### Step 5: Save Your Results

-After a query runs successfully, you will be prompted to save the results.
-You can stage multiple results, and they will all be saved into a single, formatted Excel report when you exit.
+After a query runs successfully, you will be prompted to stage the results for saving.
+You can stage multiple results and then use the `.export` command to save them all to a single, formatted Excel report.

 ## 💡 Troubleshooting